Ronin (video game)

-Ronin (stylized as RONIN) is a turn-based action platform video game developed by Polish indie developer Tomasz Wacławek, designer at Polish indie studio Flying Wild Hog, and published by Devolver Digital.
+Ronin is a turn-based action platform video game developed by indie developer Tomasz Wacławek and published by Devolver Digital.
 It was released for Microsoft Windows on 27 May 2015 into Steam Early Access and left it on 30 June 2015.
 A later update for the game introduced builds for OS X and Linux on 15 October 2015.
 A PlayStation 4 port of Ronin was released on 1 November 2016.

 Gameplay

 Ronin has a stealth-based business complex level design, which the designer Tomasz Wacławek described as a rip-off from Tom Francis' Gunpoint.
 The player needs to avoid being seen by the guards and use the surprise moment for silent kills.
 Once in a fight situation, the player has to dodge the guards' attacks and get the right angle to defeat them.
 The player can also throw their sword at enemies.

 The player can hang from the ceiling in a level.
 This allows them to attack guards without being seen.
 The guard must be directly under the player and they must not be an elite guard.
 This attack kills the guard instantly.

 Wall climbing is also a mechanic in the game.
 The player can slide down walls, stick to them, and launch themselves off the wall toward a guard.
 This also allows the player to reach the ceiling or another area.
 This gives surprise moments for silent kills.